 You can preview each View associated to your Dynamic Content blocks, ensuring you know exactly how your message looks for each dynamic audience.
 There are two ways to preview your content:

-1 - Directly In the Email Designer
+1 - Directly in the Message Editor

 To do so: